College-Run Races

 Late boating from slip-ways within Start Marshalling Area (definition: Rule 11.a) 5 seconds

-Warm-up or practice paddle Race for time only
+Warm-up paddle after 8:30 am Race for time only

 Deliberate impedance of a faster crew (definition: Rule 13.c) Race for time only